lucapinello/CRISPResso/README.rst

 NHEJ events:

-The required inputs are: two files for paired-end reads or a single file for single-end reads in fastq format (fastq.gz files are also accepted).
+The required inputs are:

+- Two files for paired-end reads or a single file for single-end reads in fastq format (fastq.gz files are also accepted).
 The reads are assumed to be already trimmed for adapters (‘No Trimming’ is selected under the ‘Optional Parameters’ heading.
 If reads are not trimmed, select the adapters used for trimming under the ‘Trimming Adapter’ heading under the optional parameters.
-The reference amplicon sequence must also be provided.
+- The reference amplicon sequence must also be provided.

 Example: